rafaela-schenfeld/rafaela-schenfeld/README.md

 - 👋 Hi, I’m @rafaela-schenfeld
-- 👀 I’m interested in data analysis, business intelligence, and leveraging technology to drive strategic business decisions.
-I am passionate about using data to uncover insights and improve processes.
+- 👀 I’m interested in data analysis, business intelligence, and IT business analysis.
+I am passionate about using data to uncover insights, optimize processes, and drive strategic business decisions.
-- 🌱 I’m currently learning methodologies in data science, including machine learning, AI tools for automation, and advanced statistical techniques.
-I am also expanding my skills in data visualization and further refining my Python and SQL expertise.
+- 🌱 I’m currently learning methodologies in data science, including machine learning and AI tools for automation.
+I'm also enhancing my skills in business analysis, such as requirements gathering, process improvement, and stakeholder management, and further refining my proficiency in Python, SQL, Power BI, and managing projects in Jira.
-- 💞️ I’m looking to collaborate on projects related to data analysis, predictive modeling, and creating impactful dashboards and reports.
-I am especially interested in opportunities that involve AI and machine learning applications in real-world scenarios.
+- 💞️ I’m looking to collaborate on projects related to data analysis, business process optimization, predictive modeling, and creating impactful dashboards and reports.
+I am especially interested in opportunities that involve integrating AI and machine learning into business analysis to solve real-world problems.
 - 📫 Feel free to connect via LinkedIn /rafaelaschenfeld or reach out directly at rafaela.schenfeld@outlook.com.
 - ⚡ Fun fact: I love detective and medical series for their problem-solving elements, and I enjoy solving puzzles and engaging in outdoor activities.
 When I'm not studying or working, you can find me at the beach or tackling mind games and puzzles.